top of page

 A hand using a black ink pad to highlight the raised lines of the embossed purple grid background.

-You'll have to run the ink pad lightly across the top to mostly ink just the embossed part but it also looks cool when you get some within the lines.
-Gives it a grudge-like appearance.
+Press the ink pad lightly across the top to mostly ink just the embossed part.
+It can look cool when you get some ink within the lines, giving it a grudge-like appearance.

-If the color of ink sprays you use is a darker shade, pigment inks works better to show the actual ink color because they're more opaque.
+If the ink sprays are darker shades, pigment inks work better for visibility since they're more opaque.

 A completed embossed background with purple and gold ink accents, creating a glowing grid effect.